-Funding holders must, in all reports, publications and papers arising from the funded research, acknowledge the funding received from the Fonds concerned and indicate the corresponding award or grant number.
+Funding holders must, in all reports, articles, artistic work, peer-reviewed publications and papers, master's or doctoral theses, or written communication arising from the funded research, acknowledge the funding received from the Fonds concerned and indicate the corresponding excellence award or grant number.

-In the case of a research infrastructure, funding holders must mention, during their scientific activities and on their website where applicable, the name of the Fonds that awarded the funding.
+Furthermore, in the case of a research infrastructure, funding holders must mention, during their other scientific activities and on the website of the infrastructure where applicable, the name of the Fonds that awarded the funding.
 Where the funding is obtained under a funding agreement between the Fonds and one or more partners, the partners must also be mentioned, unless otherwise stipulated.

 Funding holders are solely responsible for the content of their work.
-The recognition of the financial support of the Fonds in a production resulting from research funded by the Fonds does not constitute an endorsement of the content on the part of the Fonds.
+The recognition of the funding received from the Fonds in a production resulting from research funded by the Fonds does not constitute an endorsement of the content on the part of the Fonds.